Video EEG Monitoring

 What type of monitoring is important?

 The technical codes for continuous monitoring require the EEG technologist(s) to monitor and document real-time, concurrent, and continuous monitoring during the entire recording period.
 The responsibilities are essentially identical to those described for intermittent monitoring.
-But the reality is that continuous monitoring is necessary in situations where much closer attention must be paid to the patient.
-The patient is either unstable enough that any significant clinical change will require some form of immediate medical intervention, or the patient is undergoing a pre-surgical work-up for possible resective surgery to remediate their epilepsy.
-The latter situation commonly involves reducing anti-seizure medications (creating the risk of status epilepticus) and the requirement that staff interact directly with the patient during a seizure.
+But the reality is that continuous monitoring is necessary for situations where much closer attention must be paid to the patient.
+The patient is either unstable enough that any significant clinical change will require some form of immediate medical intervention or the patient is undergoing a pre-surgical workup for possible resective surgery to remediate their epilepsy.
+The latter situation commonly involves reducing anti-seizure medications (creating the risk of status epilepticus) and the requirement that staff interacts directly with the patient during a seizure.

 The seizure risk for any patient undergoing a study in their home is exactly the same as it was the night before when they were not being monitored, and the night after monitoring has been completed.
 If they are sick enough to warrant continuous monitoring, they need to be in the hospital.
 If they are not, intermittent monitoring provides the best value to the physician, patient, and payor.

 Jeremy Slater, M.D., has worked in the field of epilepsy for more than 27 years and currently serves as the Chief Medical Officer for Stratus.
 He served as the director of the Texas Comprehensive Epilepsy Program from 2004 through 2017, growing the center from a single neurologist and neurosurgeon to one of the largest epilepsy surgery programs in the country.
 Dr. Slater earned his medical degree at the University of Pittsburgh School of Medicine, in Pittsburgh, PA.
 He completed his residency in neurology followed by a fellowship in epilepsy and clinical neurophysiology at the University of Miami School of Medicine in Miami, FL.